-Supply Chain Education: Building the Skill Set That Lands Job
+Supply Chain Education: Building the Skill Set That Lands the Job

 University faculty members describe the materials that make up the ideal supply chain education.

 People who want to launch careers in supply chain management can choose from a rich array of academic programs at all levels of study; just look at the Education Resource Guide (page 46).
 But what exactly should schools cover to ensure students gain the knowledge and skill it takes to manage today's supply chain challenges?

 The perfect supply chain curriculum operates in three dimensions, says Nicholas Petruzzi, professor of supply chain management and chair of the Department of Supply Chain and Information Systems at Penn State University's Smeal College of Business.
 It helps students 1) master a body of knowledge, 2) develop both hard and soft skills, and 3) learn to apply those skills.